Home / Basics / Highnote API

 Content type

-The Highnote API accepts and returns JSON.
-To call the Highnote API, you must pass a Content-Type header with the value of application/json:
+Because the Highnote API accepts and returns JSON, you must pass a Content-Type header with the value of application/json:

 Authorization

-Requests with missing or invalid credentials will receive a 401 Unauthorized response code.
+Requests with missing or invalid credentials return a 401 Unauthorized response code.

 Request body